Secretive Russian oil giant has no fear of sanctions

 Bogdanov, 63, has been running Russia’s third largest oil producer since 1984 and has been repeatedly described as a ‘dinosaur’ by his rivals, who embraced Western technology, loans and accounting rules.

-But in today’s Russia it could be a winning strategy as the country run by President Vladimir Putin drifts toward increased isolation from the West.
+But in today’s Russia it could be a winning strategy as the country run by President Vladimir Putin drifts towards increased isolation from the West.

 The United States and the European Union have imposed wide-ranging sanctions on Russia, including on the energy and military sectors, dozens of state officials and businessmen close to Putin to punish the Kremlin for its incursion in Ukraine and the annexation of Crimea.